turly221/feifan.plugin.test/README.md

-# feifan.plugin.test
-testing purpose
+Testing Purpose

-generate and xml report to extract all methods name, starting line and line in the current active project.
+Generate and xml report to extract all methods name, starting line and line in the current active project.

 ## Command Short Cut
 `cmd + 6` for mac